csmith/docker-rerun/README.md

 ## Installation

-You can install the latest version of docker-rerun using pip:
+You can install the current stable version of docker-rerun using pip:

-    $ pip install docker-rerun
+    $ pip install --upgrade docker-rerun

+Or the bleeding edge version from git:

+    $ pip install --upgrade git+https://github.com/csmith/docker-rerun.git

+Note that `docker-rerun` requires Python 3, so you may need to use `pip3` in place of `pip` depending on your system configuration.

 ## Usage